leilamalihi/leilamalihi.github.io/_teaching/2015-spring-teaching-2.md

-## c) Linkage criteria
+## d) Linkage criteria

 In the following you find implementations for single- and complete-linkage clustering.
-Take a look at the code  and answer the question posted below.
-You may of course change parameters and try it out on different datasets (`points.txt` & `clusterData.txt` are provided).

 Note that for performance reasons the code differs from the lecture's pseudocode (ML-05 Slide 8), but in general it does the same.
 <!-- #endregion -->